pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 reference-doc while creating docx output (see below), and maintain the same styles in your input and output files.

-# Custom writers
+# Custom readers and writers

-Pandoc can be extended with custom writers written in [Lua].
+Pandoc can be extended with custom readers and writers written in [Lua].
 (Pandoc includes a Lua interpreter, so Lua need not be installed separately.)

-To use a custom writer, simply specify the path to the Lua script in place of the output format.
+To use a custom reader or writer, simply specify the path to the Lua script in place of the input or output format.
 For example:

     pandoc -t data/sample.lua
+    pandoc -f my_custom_markup_language.lua -t latex -s

+A custom reader is a Lua script that defines one function, Reader, which takes a string as input and returns a Pandoc AST.
+See the [Lua filters documentation] for documentation of the functions that are available for creating pandoc AST elements.
+For parsing, the [lpeg] parsing library is available by default.
+To see a sample custom reader:

+    pandoc --print-default-data-file creole.lua

+If you want your custom reader to have access to reader options (e.g. the tab stop setting), you give your Reader function a second `options` parameter.

-Creating a custom writer requires writing a Lua function for each possible element in a pandoc document.
-To get a documented example which you can modify according to your needs, do
+A custom writer is a Lua script that defines a function that specifies how to render each element in a Pandoc AST.
+To see a documented example which you can modify according to your needs:

     pandoc --print-default-data-file sample.lua